Horse Definition | Characteristics & Facts

 Horse Definition

-A horse is a large, four-legged mammal of the equine family (Equidae) that is commonly domesticated and known for its strength, speed, and endurance.
+A horse is a large four-legged mammal of the equine family (Equidae) that is commonly domesticated and known for its strength, speed, and endurance.
 Horses have played significant roles in human history, serving as transportation, companions, and work animals.
 They have been used for various purposes such as riding, racing, farming, and pulling vehicles.

-Horse General Characteristics & Facts
+General Characteristics & Facts

 Anatomy